kb1isz/linDmrMaster/README.md

 A directory Release will be created.<br>
 The executable is Master_Server.

-Wherever you place Master_Server, copy the HTML directory to that directory
+Wherever you place Master_Server, copy the HTML directory and rdac.in to that directory

 More info can be found at http://linuxdmr.be